DextiveStudios/Sticky-Notes/README.md

 - Autosaves once a minute

   # How to use
-  - Put it in a file, so to have everything, such as the txt file the program saves to/loads from, in one place.
+  - Put it in a file, so to have everything in one place.
+The icon is called through a relative path, so it's important to ensure the computer can find it!
   - Compile and run with commmand prompt

   # License